Professor Jonathan Beaverstock

 Research interests

-My research has been funded by Research England, the Engineering and Physical Sciences Research Council, Economic and Social Research Council, British Academy, Nuffield Foundation and the Leverhulme Trust.
+Jonathan's research has been funded by UKRI, Research England, the Engineering and Physical Sciences Research Council, Economic and Social Research Council, British Academy, Nuffield Foundation and the Leverhulme Trust.
 Its impact has informed stakeholders like H.M.
 Treasury, U.K.'s Migration Advisory Committee, The Corporation of London, Abu Dhabi’s Economic Development Council, The Institute for Public Policy, FinTech West and the West of England Combined Authority.
-I sit on the Advisory Board of FinTech West and the FinTech National Network, advising on the role of FinTech in the economic development of the Bristol and Bath city-region.

-Since joining Bristol in 2014, I've served as the Associate Dean International for the Faculty of Social Sciences and Law, Head of the School of Economics, Finance and Management, Head of the Department of Management and Head of the newly forming School of Management (as well as School Research Director).
-Previous, I was Professor of Economic Geography at the University of Nottingham, and Professor and Head of the Department of Geography at Loughborough University.
+Since joining Bristol in 2014, Jonathan has served as the Associate Dean International and Business Fellow for the Faculty of Social Sciences and Law, Head of the School of Economics, Finance and Management, Head of the Department of Management and Head of the newly forming School of Management.
+Previous, he was Professor of Economic Geography at the University of Nottingham, and Professor and Head of the Department of Geography at Loughborough University.

-I am available for PhD supervision on topics like, fintech, fintech4good, globalising professional service firms, professionalisation and professional work, City of London, global talent mobility and sustainable business travel.
+He is available for PhD supervision on topics like, fintech, globalising professional service firms, professionalisation and professional work, City of London, global talent mobility and sustainable business travel.

 Projects and supervisions